Audley Harrison: After defeat by David Haye through to retirement

 On 3 December 2010, it was confirmed Harrison would continue his career as a professional boxer despite calls for him to retire.
 Former British and Commonwealth champion Derek Chisora was critical of the decision, stating, "He's going to box on, but who's going to buy the tickets to go and watch him?
 Even if he gives them to you for free are you going to go and watch? ...
 Good luck to Audley anyway."

 On 15 November 2011, during an interview on BBC Breakfast following his departure from Strictly Come Dancing, Harrison announced that he would return to boxing for one last time saying "It could be over, but I just need to go and check."
 He stated his intention was to fight British Heavyweight Champion Tyson Fury in 2012.

 Harrison returned to the ring on 26 May 2012 and boxed Ali Adams at the Brentwood Centre, Essex for the International Masters Championships.
 Harrison sent his opponent to the canvas with a right hand and although Adams managed to get to his feet, a flurry of follow-up shots from Harrison prompted the referee to step in and end the contest.

 Harrison faced David Price on 13 October 2012, and lost the fight by knockout after 82 seconds of the first round.

 Harrison announced that he would not retire from boxing and will box on.

 On 23 February 2013 Harrison won the Prizefighter 29: The International Heavyweights III tournament, defeating Derric Rossy in the final.

-On 27 April 2013, Harrison stepped into the ring to fight the unbeaten American prospect Deontay Wilder, who had a record of 27 wins, all knockouts [27–0–0].
+On 27 April 2013, Harrison stepped into the ring to fight the unbeaten American prospect Deontay Wilder (27–0, 27 KOs).
 Wilder had not been beyond 4 rounds in his professional career.
 The bout only lasted a mere 70 seconds of the first round.
 Wilder landed a right hand which wobbled Harrison, Wilder then rushed in with a flurry of wild punches.
 Harrison was knocked down but managed to beat the count.
 However, the referee then stopped the bout, deeming Harrison unable to continue.
 Wilder won via TKO, his 28th consecutive knockout.

 On 1 May 2013, Harrison announced his retirement from boxing.
-However just 20 days later, he came out of retirement with intentions to box on.

-On 26 March 2014, Harrison announced he was no longer a professional boxer, and would not return to the ring.
+However despite coming out of retirement just 20 days later, on 26 March 2014, Harrison announced he was no longer a professional boxer, and would not return to the ring.